Aggregate Aware Caching

 Create the table using that SQL in Snowflake.
 Honeydew uses the table update time to detect cache validity.

 Dynamic datasets can be defined within a domain.
-All domain configuration (such as active roles or filters) will be applied to the dynamic dataset used for cache.
+All domain configuration (such as filters) will be applied to the dynamic dataset used for cache.

 Set up with dbt